yicone/yicone/README.md

 - 👨‍💻 19 years of professional software engineering experience.
 - 🛠️ Proficient in various technologies including Ruby, Python, Java/Android, JavaScript/Node.js, C#/.NET.
-- 🏢 Currently serving as Chief Software Architect of Digital Sales & Marketing at a large manufacturing company.
-- 💼 Freelancing for a restaurant reservation startup primarily using Rails 6, with additional maintenance of legacy projects in Java/Spring and AngularJS.
-- 🌐 Involved in an industrial IoT project working with MQTT, Pandas, matplotlib, Time Series DB.
-- 🗣️ Native Chinese speaker with fluent English reading and writing.

 ### Socials